Murder of Peter Porco: Aftermath

 Christopher Porco is incarcerated at Clinton Correctional Facility.
 He appealed his conviction to the Appellate Division, Third Department and to the New York Court of Appeals, but both courts rejected his appeals.
 He also appealed to the U.S. Supreme Court, which declined to hear his case without opinion.

 The case was shown in an episode of Forensic Files.
 In 2011 the reboot series of Great Crimes and Trials made an episode about the case.

 In 2006, the Porco case was the subject of an hourlong episode of CBS's 48 Hours.
 In 2013, Lifetime aired a movie entitled Romeo Killer: The Chris Porco Story; Porco sued in an attempt to block the release of the movie.

+The seventh season, third episode (#07.03) of CSI: NY, "Damned If You Do", is loosely based on the case.
+The episode first aired on October 8, 2010.

 In 2023, WTEN reporter John Gray interviewed Christopher Porco in prison.
 The interview aired on News 10 ABC on January 12, 2023 during its 6:00 PM ET newscast.
+In the interview, Porco claims to have filed a motion for ineffective counsel, citing a misplaced paper that he claims would prove his alibi.
+The status of said motion is currently unknown.